CS-1030-Hadzik/adventure-game-BigBee79/README.md

 # adventure_game
 This is the starter code that we will be using to learn python, git, and vscode

-## This game was created by Brian Winn
+## This game was created by Brian Winn.

+## This a text based adventure game.